MuKonqi/nottodbox/README.md

         - Link
         - Text color (only for HTML format)
         - Background color (only for HTML format)
-- Standart Qt's text edit box with opening links support
-- Manuel saving
+- Settings:
-    - For triggering, click the "Save" button or accept the warning question when closing a document.
-    - This can change backups except outdated diaries.
-- Auto-saving
+    - Auto-save:
         - This triggered when the document content's changes.
         - This is disabled and can't be enabled for old diaries.
         - This can't change backups.
+    - Format:
+        - Plain-text
-- Format options (plain-text, Markdown and HTML)
+        - Markdown
+        - HTML
+- Standart Qt's text edit box with opening links support

 ### Settings
 > Customize Nottodbox.